System-size convergence of point defect properties: The case of the silicon vacancy: Results

 We consider one last question before moving on to ionic relaxations: is it desirable to use a dense k-point grid when simulating point defects?
 Although this is obviously necessary for describing the delocalized bulk states, it seems reasonable that a $\Gamma$-point sampling might give a better approximation of the localized defect levels in the dilute limit, as a way of deliberately eliminating unwanted dispersion, and by occupying the state which most closely resembles the bonding defect state for the infinite system\footnote{J. Neugebauer, private communication.}.
 Indeed, Fig.~\ref{fig:disp} shows that the position of the defect level at $\Gamma$ rapidly converges to a fixed value, even if the total dispersion of the level throughout the Brillouin zone is large.

-However, our calculations suggest that $\Gamma$-point calculations do not give a better estimate of the defect formation energy.
-In fact, $\Gamma$-point calculations for the 256-atom supercell underestimate this quantity both for the unrelaxed and relaxed cases compared to our lower bound estimate, by 0.2~eV and 0.4~eV respectively.
+As far as the defect formation energy is concerned, at least, our results show that $\Gamma$-point calculations do not give a better estimate of the defect formation energy: for the 256-atom supercell $E_f^0$ is underestimated (as compared to our lower bound estimate) both for the unrelaxed and relaxed cases, by 0.2~eV and 0.4~eV respectively.
 This conclusion is in agreement with two other studies on the relaxed silicon vacancy: Puska {\em et al.}\cite{niem-vac}, who report that a $2^3$ MP sampling shows a faster convergence than a $\Gamma$-point sampling for the neutral charge state; and Wright\cite{wright-vac}, whose results for the 216-atom supercell show a greater average error across all charge states for $\Gamma$-point sampling than any finer MP grid sampling.
-We note that, conversely, quantities of interest other than the defect formation energy might benefit from a $\Gamma$-point only sampling; as we shall see in Sec.~\ref{subsec:charged}, the stable charge state transition levels are an example of this.
+We note that, conversely, quantities of interest other than the defect formation energy might benefit from a $\Gamma$-point only sampling; as we shall see in Sec.~\ref{subsec:trans_levels}, the stable charge state transition levels are an example of this.